AnkitNigam1985/stratascratch.github.io/guides/how-to-share-your-datasets-with-other-users/how-to-share-your-datasets-with-other-users.md

 Take note that all shared datasets can only give a read-only access to the other users.

 You have successfully shared your dataset with another user.
-You should be able to see the lists of users who have access to database under the Schema Access field.
+You should be able to see the lists of users who have access to the database under the Schema Access field.

 ![strata scratch](assets/6.png)